 See the Salmon Run in the Indian River

 The Indian River begins from the harbor and flows beside the Sitka National Historical Park.
 It was full of chum and pink salmon spawning during my time there, with the best place to see them from the Arched Bridge in the park.
-This attracted a lot of bald eagles that were looking for an easy meal.
+This attracted a lot of bald eagles who were looking for an easy meal.

 I was amazed by how many majestic birds I saw during my time in Sitka.
 In fact, there are so many bald eagles in Sitka at this time of year that locals joke that the bald eagles are to Sitka what pigeons are to New York.